 The HART communicator uses an analog-plus-digital protocol.
 HART understands 1200 hertz as “1” and 2200 as “0.”
 For the HART communicator to read data, we need to create an impedance on the loop.
 In most applications, we already have one, but sometimes we need to create a minimum of 230 ohms, according to the recommendation of FieldComm Group.

 If we don’t have the impedance already in the control system, we’ll need a 250-ohm resistor to create that impedance and communicate with the field device.

-To know more about control systems, you can read the Visaya Article here
+To know more about control systems, you can read our article on them here